spierre91/katacoda-scenarios/pandas-data-selection-and-filtering/step2.md

 Or even the last 20 rows using `tail`:
 `print(df_select.tail(20))`{{execute}}

 Another thing we can do is engineer a few features from the `date_of_birth` column.
-First, Let's convert `date_of_birth` into a pandas datetime object:
+First, let's convert `date_of_birth` into a Pandas datetime object:

 `df.loc[:, 'date_of_birth'] = pd.to_datetime(df['date_of_birth'])`{{execute}}